 We are a Permaculture farm in its infancy stages.
 In 2015, I found Permaculture and started working as Permaculturist.
 Since then, we have been integrating Permaculture methodology into our farm.
 In 2017, I am adding farm stay.
-So we will be similar to a guesthouse for people who wants to practice and learn to farm.
+So we will be similar to a guesthouse and hostel for people who want to practice and learn to farm.
 You will see construction activities and many things on the farm are not in place.

 We produce Organic fruits and berries for our own consumption and the local markets.
 Our main products now are Mulberries, Gac fruits, and Limes.
 You will also find Papaya, Bananas, Lemon Grass, and more.
 Because our farm is still in the formation stage, any volunteers with Permaculture or farming experience would be wonderful.
 I also welcome those new to farming who would like to come and learn with me.